zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 ### A01 - Legilimens
 <img src="img/Legilimens.gif" height="200px"/>

-The `Legilimens` spell will try to automatically discover all available attributes for a Zigbee device.
+The `Legilimens` spell will automatically collect information on all Zigbee attributes that the device exposes.
 When cast, it will:
 1. Retrieve Zigbee endpoints (e.g.: 0x01 = Default endpoint)
 2. For each endpoint, retrieve in and out clusters (e.g.: 0x0006 = On/Off Cluster)
 3. For each in cluster, discover attributes (e.g.: 0x0400 = SWBuildID - for cluster 0x0000)